Manhunt 2: Plot

 In 2007, at the Dixmor Asylum for the Criminally Insane, a severe thunderstorm causes the security system at the asylum to momentarily go offline, opening the cell doors throughout the facility, resulting in the populace wandering freely through the corridors.
-Two somewhat saner patients are Daniel Lamb (Ptolemy Slocum) and Leo Kasper (Holter Graham).
+Two somewhat saner inmates are Daniel Lamb (Ptolemy Slocum) and Leo Kasper (Holter Graham).
 Daniel, who suffers from disorientation and is partly amnesiac, is unable to remember how or why he was admitted to Dixmor.
 Under Leo's guidance, they escape the facility and make their way to the ruins of Daniel's old home.
 Inside, Daniel recovers medication which Leo says he left there for himself in the event of him forgetting the past.
 The medication helps to clear his head somewhat, and he begins to remember fragments of his former life.
 He and Leo then set out to unravel the secrets of Daniel's past, all the while pursued by bounty hunters and agents of a mysterious organization called "The Project".

 As the plot unfolds, Daniel learns that he was once a top scientist in the employment of the "Pickman Project", a government-sponsored weapons program involving brainwashing and mind control techniques.
 The Project's goal was to create the perfect assassin; to accomplish this, they developed the "Pickman Bridge", a brain implant containing the personality and skills of a trained assassin which could be activated on command.
 Theoretically, these personalities can coexist, unaware of each other.
 The idea is to remotely activate the assassin persona for a mission, but keep it disabled otherwise, meaning the person would then have no memory of what happened, neutralizing enemy interrogation.

 As Daniel puts the clues together and begins to remember more of his past, he and Leo set out to find Dr. Whyte, a Project researcher and one of Daniel's co-workers.
 However, before they can get to her, they are ambushed and sedated.
 Daniel wakes up in a room with Whyte, who reveals the truth to him.
 Six years prior, with the Project's funds under threat, Daniel volunteered himself to test the Pickman Bridge, hoping that the resulting payoff would allow him to clear his family's debts and provide a financially secure future.
 However, the Bridge malfunctioned soon after it was implanted, causing Daniel to suffer from dissociative identity disorder, resulting in him being able to directly communicate with the implanted personality, who he perceives as a real person - Leo Kasper.
 Whyte explains that Leo is dangerously unstable, and has been working against Daniel from the very beginning.